tnakazato/priism/INSTALL.md

 $ python -m pip install pip --upgrade
 $ python -m pip install .
 ```

-During installation of CASA 6, `numpy` will be installed by dependency.
+Installed `numpy` is not latest one, due to the dependency of CASA 6.
 It is recommended to use that version when you install PRIISM.

 ### Intel Compiler Support